Detailed guide on Vietnam labour law for foreigners

 Visa

-In Vietnam, a visa is a crucial document for foreigners entering the country for various purposes, including employment.
+Visa in Vietnam labour laws is a crucial document for foreigners entering the country for various purposes, including employment.
 There are several types of visas relevant to employment and business activities:

-• Business Visa: Designed for foreigners entering Vietnam for business purposes.
+• Business visa: Designed for foreigners entering Vietnam for business purposes.
 The common validity of a multiple-entry business visa is three months.

-• Family Visa: Intended for direct family members of foreign workers in Vietnam, with a maximum validity of 12 months on a case-by-case basis.
+• Family visa: Intended for direct family members of foreign workers in Vietnam, with a maximum validity of 12 months on a case-by-case basis.

-• Investment Visa: Reserved for foreign investors listed in the Enterprise Registration Certificate and the Investment Registration Certificate.
+• Investment visa: Reserved for foreign investors listed in the Enterprise Registration Certificate and the Investment Registration Certificate.
 The validity of this visa depends on the investment value, ranging from one to ten years.

 Temporary Residence Card (TRC)